 CHALLENGES AND GOALS

-In 2007, Build Congo Schools (formerly Congo Education Excellence Project), was developed by Congolese leaders and their U.S. partners to transform these schools with new school buildings, as well as teacher training, books, scholarships for girls and motorcycles for supervisors.
+In 2007, Build Congo Schools (formerly Congo Education Excellence Project), was developed by Congolese leaders and their U.S. partners to transform these schools with new school buildings, as well as teacher training, books, scholarships for girls and orphans, and motorcycles for supervisors.
 Since then, new schools have been built or repaired, and resources have been provided.
 Student attendance and test scores have risen in the new schools!
 Hope is rising because in 2019 the government mandated “free education” for primary school children, and raised teachers’ salaries in some accredited schools.
 There is also a new government plan to build more schools, hire more teachers and increase teacher salaries; however, the government does not have the funds to build and equip all schools quickly, especially because student enrollment has exploded.
 Some classrooms have over 100 students.
 Your help is much needed.

 Committed to Education